nikkelarsson/Pinit/README.md

 ## Pinit (Project Initializer)
 Pinit is a command line tool that is intended to be used to improve your progamming workflow.

 Basic use is `pinit [PROJECT] [OPTIONS]`

+## List of available flags
+- `--add-readme` to create readme file during project initialization
+- `--add-gitignore` to create gitignore file during init
+- `NAME` to choose a name for the project that is going to be created

+These are not all the available flags, but using `--help` or `-h` you get the full list of available ones.

 ## Installation
 **Clone**